chicago3d/test/README.md

-# chicago3d.github.io
+# chicago3d
-# trying to use HTML5 Gallery, Stereopix Gallery and Stereopix Rooms
+# for use with HTML5 Gallery, Stereopix Gallery and Stereopix Rooms